AYoonesi/AYoonesi.github.io/content/posts/Deciphering “Permanent Record”: A Surface-Level Critique/index.md

 ---

 During my recent holiday, I decided to delve into the pages of Edward Snowden's memoir, "Permanent Record," with the expectation of a thought-provoking and intellectually stimulating experience.
-As a Harvard alumnus, I hold a high standard for the quality of literature I engage with, and this book presented both surprises and disappointments.
+I hold a high standard for the quality of literature I engage with, and this book presented both surprises and disappointments.

 In terms of complexity, "Permanent Record" offered a more approachable reading experience than I had initially anticipated.
 Snowden, despite his background in the intricate world of intelligence, managed to convey his story and ideas in a manner that was both comprehensible and coherent.
 This accessibility was a pleasant surprise, as it allowed me to delve into the subject matter without feeling overwhelmed.